Kabosu (dog)

-Kabosu (かぼす) was a Shiba Inu dog from Japan.
+Kabosu (かぼす) was a Shiba Inu from Japan.
 Adopted in 2008 by kindergarten teacher Atsuko Sato (佐藤 敦子, Satō Atsuko), she is prominently featured in the original Doge meme and the Dogecoin cryptocurrency.

 Life

 Kabosu was a pedigree dog who was sent to an animal shelter when her puppy mill shut down.
 She was adopted in 2008 by Japanese kindergarten teacher Atsuko Sato, and named after the citrus fruit kabosu by a volunteer at the shelter.
 Sato kept the name, because she thought the dog had a round face like the fruit.

 Kabosu was first pictured in a 2010 blog post by Sato; afterward, variations of the pictures using overlaid Comic Sans text were posted from a Tumblr blog, Shiba Confessions.
 The use of the intentionally misspelled "Doge" dates back to June 2005, when it was mentioned in an episode of Homestar Runners puppet series.
-The meme she inspired achieved widespread internet popularity on Reddit, Tumblr and 4chan, and inspired a popular meme coin known as Dogecoin.
+The meme she inspired achieved widespread internet popularity on Reddit, and 4chan, and inspired a popular meme coin known as Dogecoin.

 On December 28, 2022, Sato announced that Kabosu was seriously ill with leukemia, but soon after that her health had improved.
 On May 24, 2024, it was announced on Sato's blog that she died at the age of 18, at 7:50 a.m.
 JST, in Sakura, Chiba.
-A memorial service dedicated to Kabosu drew 50 people, including some who were involved in the cryptocurrency industry.
+A memorial service dedicated to Kabosu drew more than 50 people, including some who were involved in the cryptocurrency industry.